Conrad Black: Growth and divestment of press holdings

 In 1986, Andrew Knight, then editor of The Economist, advised Black an investment could be made in the ailing Telegraph Group (London, U.K.), and Black was able to gain control of the Group for £30 million.
 By this investment, Black made his first entry into British press ownership.
 Five years later, he bought The Jerusalem Post, and by 1990, his companies ran over 400 newspaper titles in North America, the majority of them small community papers.
 For a time from this date he headed the third-largest newspaper group in the Western World.
 In 1991, the Telegraph Group acquired a 25 percent stake in John Fairfax Holdings, an Australian media company which published the Sydney Morning Herald, The Age and The Australian Financial Review.
 Foreign-ownership laws prevented Black from acquiring a majority stake, but he had effective control of the company.
 He sold his share to a New Zealand investment firm in 1996 for $513 million, a reported $300 million profit.
 He subsequently complained about Australia's "capricious and politicized foreign ownership rules".

 Hollinger had bought a 23% stake in the Southam newspaper chain in 1992 from TORSTAR, publisher of the Toronto Star.
 Black and Radler acquired the Chicago Sun-Times in 1994.
 Hollinger International shares were listed on New York Stock Exchange in 1996, at which time the company boosted its stake in Southam to a control position.
 Becoming a public company trading in the US has been called "a fateful move, exposing Black's empire to America's more rigorous regulatory regime and its more aggressive institutional shareholders".

+Hollinger acquired the Calgary Herald as part of the Southam Inc. purchase in 1996.
+Cuts and downsizing followed, as well as “editorial directions … to slant the news”.
+In response, Calgary Herald newsroom staff unionized in 1998, and in 1999–2000, went on strike.
+In one interaction with a strike leader, Black characterized his own approach to the labour dispute as “amputating gangrenous limbs.”

 Under Black, Hollinger launched the National Post in Toronto in 1998.
 This newspaper was sold throughout the country in direct competition with The Globe and Mail.
 From 1999 to 2000, Hollinger International sold several newspapers in five deals worth a total of CA$3 billion, a total that included millions of dollars in "non-compete agreements" for Hollinger insiders.